redsolution/django-generic-ratings/doc/customization.rst

 When you register an handler you can customize all the ratings options, as seen in :doc:`handlers`.

-But it is also possible to register an handler without options or methods overrides, and that handler will work using pre-defined global settings.
+But it is also possible to register an handler without overriding options or methods, and that handler will work using pre-defined global settings.

-This section describes the settings used to globally customize ratings hanlders, together with their default values.
+This section describes the settings used to globally customize ratings handlers, together with their default values.

 ----